sambennett04/GutTheory/README.md

 Our Postgres instance runs in a docker container.
 Docker is a service for containerizing application.
 Containers allow you to package your software and dependencies together so they run quickly and reliably.

--Dependencies for example: the opperating system is a dependency for Chrome -Having python installed is a dependency for FastAPI, the webserver Uvicorn is also a dependency for FastAPI Multiple containers can run on a single machine with each container running as an isolated process.
+- Dependencies for example: the opperating system is a dependency for Chrome

+- Having python installed is a dependency for FastAPI, the webserver Uvicorn is also a dependency for FastAPI

+Multiple containers can run on a single machine with each container running as an isolated process.
 Containers can share the OS kernel on a single machine allowing you to host tons of light weight applications that are slimmed down a scalable.
 Read more about containers on [docker's website](https://www.docker.com/resources/what-container/)

 ## Docker Desktop